 (b) Procedure.

 (1) Number.
-Unless the parties agree or the court orders otherwise, a party may not serve requests for more than 10 items or distinct categories of items on any other party.
+During standard discovery, any party may serve on any other party requests for items or distinct categories of items, subject to the numeric limits in Rule 26.2(e) and the procedures in Rule 26.2(f) for obtaining permission to serve more discovery.

 (2) Contents of the Request.
 The request: